yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### fall-forward setup (Tech preview)

-Imports data to the fall-forward database, and streams new changes from the target YugabyteDB to the fall-forward database.
+Imports data to the fall-forward database, and streams new changes from the target YugabyteDB database to the fall-forward database.

 #### Syntax